Are you dealing with icky mealybugs on succulents in your home or garden? Learn how to get rid of mealybugs quickly

 Luckily, getting rid of them is not a difficult or expensive process.
 In fact, you might already have everything you need right in your bathroom cabinet.

-Before we get down to the details of eliminating mealybugs, though, it’s important to understand why they’re so bad for your plants and you need to learn to identify them before they get out of control, and how to prevent them in the future.
+Before we get down to the details of eliminating mealybugs, though, it’s important to understand WHY they’re so bad for your plants, how to identify them before they get out of control, and how to prevent them in the future.

 While we all love succulents for their incredibly low-maintenance qualities, mealybugs are something that succulent-growers need to be on the look-out for throughout the year.

 You may have seen these bugs on your plants before but you may not have realized they were insects.
 You may have mistaken them for fungus or mildew.

 Here’s the good news, though: if you squirm at the very sight of ugly, long-legged insects, you won’t have to face that problem with this type of bug.

 They actually look more like tiny little cotton balls.
 They’re easier to spot on darker-leafed succulents but they’re pretty apparent on all types because they grow and spread quickly.

-By definition, mealybugs are soft-skinned and sap-sucking scale insects that can multiply and form colonies if not caught in time.
+By definition, mealybugs are soft-skinned and sap-sucking scale insects that multiply and form colonies if not quickly controlled.

-They bite into plant tissue to feed off their sap – yikes! – which is why they’re often referred to as “plant-sucking pests”.
+They bite into plant tissue to feed off the succulents’ sap which is why they’re often referred to as “plant-sucking pests”.

-As they eat the sap, they release honeydew onto your succulent’s leaves that can promote rot and attract other bugs, too, like ants.
+As they eat the sap, they release honeydew onto your succulent leaves that can promote rot and attract other bugs, too, like ants.

 Unfortunately, female mealybugs can plant hundreds of eggs with every excrement so getting rid of these bugs as soon as you see them is CRUCIAL to the survival of your plant.

 How to Identify Mealybugs on Succulents

 Mealybugs are not hard to spot if you regularly inspect your succulents.
-If you see little mounds of white cotton-like balls on the leaves of your plant, you most likely have a mealybug infestation.
+If you see little mounds of white cotton-like balls on the leaves of your plant, you have a mealybug infestation.